wdyjwdy/notes/network/http.md

 ```

 Although caching can reduce user-perceived response times, it introduces a new
-problem—the copy of an object residing in the cache may be stale.
+problem: the copy of an object residing in the cache may be stale.
+Fortunately,

-Fortunately, HTTP has a mechanism that allows a cache to verify that its objects are up to date.
+HTTP has a mechanism that allows a cache to verify that its objects are up to date.
-This mechanism is called the conditional GET.
+This mechanism is called the **conditional GET**.

 ```mermaid
 sequenceDiagram